 Vereen was placed on injured reserve with a designation to return, which means he will miss eight weeks of action, and will be eligible to return Week 10 when the Patriots are on the bye.

-And while the Patriots have three other running backs in LeGarrette Blount, Brandon Bolden and newly re-acquired Leon Washington as options out of the backfield, none of them fit the mold of lead-back.
+And while the Patriots have three other running backs in LeGarrette Blount, Brandon Bolden and newly re-acquired Leon Washington as options, none of them fit the mold of lead-back.

 Blount had an impressive rookie campaign, rushing for over 1,000 yards on 201 carries, but averaged just 391 yards his following two seasons.